Glossary term

 What Is Volatility?

-Many investors experience risk emotionally through volatility before they experience it mathematically.
-A portfolio that falls sharply in a short period can lead to panic selling, even if the long-term plan was otherwise sound.
-Volatility is not only a statistics term.
-It is also a behavior and portfolio-management term.
+Volatility matters because investors often experience risk emotionally before they measure it mathematically.
+A portfolio that drops sharply in a short period can create pressure to act, even if the long-term plan is still sound.

 Key Takeaways

-- Volatility measures how much prices tend to fluctuate over time.
+• Volatility measures how much prices fluctuate over time.

-- Different asset classes can have different volatility profiles.
+• Different asset classes, sectors, and individual stocks can have different volatility profiles.

 How Volatility Works